Spatiotemporal heterogeneity of local free volumes in highly supercooled liquid: Results

-To understand the cluster relationship with DH, it is necessary to capture how they move over longer time intervals.
+To understand the cluster relationship with dynamical heterogeneity, it is necessary to understand how the clusters move over longer time intervals.
 For $T=0.56, 0.64, 0.72, 0.80, 0.96, $ and $1.20$, simulation runs of IEs are performed with time intervals of $\Delta t_b (T) =$ 6100, 815, 210, 80, 23, and 8, respectively.
-Upon using the concept of bond relaxation time $\tau_b (T)$ introduced in a previous study\cite{98YO_PRE} and defined by $N_b (t_0 + \tau_b) = N_b (t_0)/e$, these time intervals satisfy $\Delta t_b (T) \simeq 0.043\tau_b(T)$.
-Here, $N_b(t)$ denotes the total number of bonds at time $t$, and $\tau_b(T)$ characterizes the time scale of structural relaxation (see Table \ref{tab:relaxtime} for actual values).
-In these intervals, almost identical portions of the total initial bonds become broken for all values of $T$.
+Upon using the concept of bond relaxation time $\tau_b (T)$ introduced in a previous study\cite{98YO_PRE} and defined by the relation $N_b (t_0 + \tau_b) = N_b (t_0)/e$, these time intervals satisfy $\Delta t_b (T) \simeq 0.043\tau_b(T)$.
+Here, $N_b(t)$ denotes the total number of initial bonds ($t=0$) remaining at time $t$, and $\tau_b(T)$ characterizes the time scale of structural relaxation (see Table \ref{tab:relaxtime} for actual values).
+In these intervals, almost identical portions of the total initial bonds undergo breakage for all values of $T$.